karpathy/llama2.c/README.md

 python run_wrap.py
 ```

 Watch the tokens stream by, fun!
-We can also run the PyTorch inference script for comparison:
+We can also run the PyTorch inference script for comparison (to run, add [model.ckpt](https://drive.google.com/file/d/1SM0rMxzy7babB-v4MfTg1GFqOCgWar5w/view?usp=share_link) to /out if you haven't already):

 ```bash
 python sample.py